propublica/timeline-setter/doc/doc.markdown

 ## Roadmap

-For the initial open source release, we're providing TimelineSetter as purely a "bake-out" utility, for creating static files.
-We plan to expand to include [TableSetter](http://propublica.github.com/table-setter/)-like functionality to host timelines as Sinatra apps.

-On the client side, there are a whole slough of features we plan to add such as:
+On the client side, there are a number of features we plan to add, including:

 * Smoother zooming
 * Deactivating series checkboxes if none of its events are within the zoomed viewport